Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: System Model

-{\bf \emph{System Model.--}} We consider multi-qubit systems with always-on couplings.
+We consider multi-qubit systems with always-on couplings.
 The couplings in typical quantum architectures, including spin qubits and superconducting transmon qubits, take the form of the combination of $ZZ$-type interactions along with transverse $XX+YY$ terms.
 As a representative example, consider a one-dimensional qubit chain with identical nearest-neighbor $ZZ$-couplings of strength $J$ and transverse couplings of strength $g$, described by the Hamiltonian:

 where $\omega_i$ denotes individual qubit frequencies and $\{X_i, Y_i, Z_i\}$ are the Pauli operators.
 To implement a single-qubit gate on a target qubit $j$, we apply a control drive with frequency $\omega_d$ and envelope $\Omega(t)$.
-For simplicity, we ignore crosstalk effects beyond nearest-neighbor qubits and focus on simplified local model systems: two coupled qubits and one-dimensional three-qubit chains with the central qubit being driven, as schematically depicted in Fig.\ref{fig:Model}.
+We focus on nearest-neighbor interactions, as crosstalk typically decays rapidly with distance in most physical implementations.
+This approximation is valid when coupling strengths decrease faster than $J/r^2$ for qubit separation $r$, which holds for most capacitive and exchange-based coupling mechanisms.
+In this way, two simplified local model systems are relevant in our analysis: two coupled qubits, and one-dimensional three-qubit chains with the central qubit being driven, as schematically depicted in Fig.\ref{fig:Model}.

 Two different types of crosstalk arise from these couplings.
 The first type, referred to as ZZ-crosstalk, is an energy splitting effect in which the frequency of the target qubit shifts based on the states of neighboring qubits due to $ZZ$-couplings.
 The second type, referred to as quantum control crosstalk, is the delocalization of the driving field, whereby the control pulse will not only drive the target qubit but also partially impact neighboring qubits.
 This occurs because the transverse $XX+YY$ coupling causes the Hamiltonian's eigenbasis to deviate from a simple product basis of individual qubits, instead forming 'dressed states'.
 As a result, when the logical qubits are defined by these dressed states, a cross-control effect emerges.
 The Hamiltonian for the logical qubit in the rotating frame applied generally takes the form: